 Yes!
 Counseling is confidential.
-Information regarding a student's counseling, including whether or not they have even come to the Student Counseling Services and made an appointment, cannot be released without written permission of the student.
-Confidentiality can only be broken without the student's consent in cases where there is a direct threat of harm to the student or others.
+Information regarding a student's counseling, including whether or not they have even come to the Student Counseling Services and made an appointment, cannot be released without written permission by the student.
+Confidentiality can only be broken without the student's consent when there is a direct threat of harm to the student or others.